0x51-dev/upeg/README.md

 This is a universal parser expression grammar focused on simplicity and extensibility.

-Inspired PEG, PEGN, and ABNF.
+Inspired by PEG, PEGN, and ABNF.

 ## ABNF